 i-area: Location Based Service

-This is DOCOMO's location information service.
+This is DoCoMo's location information service.
 The i-area service enables the user to check the weather forecast, traffic and store information, and other convenient information for local areas as well as the map information to the user's current location.

 i-motion : Dynamic Video Content

 This service transfers video captured with an i-motion compatible mobile phone via e-mail.
-It features a transmission speed of up to 15 frames/sec, thus permitting smooth motion video to be enjoyed with a mobile phone.
+It features a transmission speed of up to 15 frames/sec, thus permitting smooth motion video to be enjoyed on a mobile phone.

 i-shot : Digital Camera Capability